Testing kinematic distances under a realistic Galactic potential: Results

-In order to test kinematic estimates properly, the simulation box needs to be rotated such that the bar is in a similar position with respect to the Sun's position as it is for the Milky Way.
-For each simulation output, we rotate the system so that the angle between the bar major axis and the Sun-Galactic centre line is 28$^\circ$ \citep{Bland-Hawthorn2016}.
-The Sun-Galactic centre distance is assumed to be $R_0=8.179\;$kpc \citep{GRAVITYCollaboration2019}.
-For each simulation we generate an $lv$ diagram assuming the Sun moves with a velocity equal to its circular-velocity in the $x$ direction, $v_x = v_c(R_0) = 229$~km~s$^{-1}$, and has no other velocity components.
 We compare the structures in the resulting $lv$ diagrams with the spiral arm tracks of \citet{Reid2016,Reid2019} and \citet{McClure-Griffiths2004}, as illustrated in Figure~\ref{fig:lv}.
 For the analysis presented in this Section, we select the system at 441~Myr.
 It is very similar to the observations in the $lv$ diagram, and the simulation at this point has been advanced for long enough that the non-axisymmetric components of the potential have had enough time to interact with the gas.
 The resulting density maps can be found in Figure~\ref{fig:polar_dens}.

 From Figure~\ref{fig:lv} we find clear peaks in $lv$ diagram that are associated with the spiral arms generated from the underlying potential.
-The spiral arms generally trace the spiral arm tracks of \citet{McClure-Griffiths2004}, \citet{Reid2016} and \citet{Reid2019} in the regions outwith the galactic centre ($|l|>50^\circ$).
-Towards the galactic centre, comparing the spiral arms becomes difficult due to the perturbations generated by the bar.
+The spiral arms generally trace the spiral arm tracks of \citet{McClure-Griffiths2004}, \citet{Reid2016} and \citet{Reid2019} in the regions outwith the Galactic centre ($|l|>50^\circ$).
+Towards the Galactic centre, comparing the spiral arms becomes difficult due to the perturbations generated by the bar.
 Some features are match, however there are features present in the $lv$ diagram that do not match with any track and vice versa.

 Comparing the terminal velocities we find our simulation mostly fall within what is expected for the Milky Way, with the exception of two zones; one at $10^\circ< l < 30^\circ$ and the other at $-20^\circ<l<-10^\circ$.
 The LOS velocities are higher than that of the terminal velocities at these angles.
-This is a result of the steepness of the circular-velocity curve at around 3 kpc being relatively steep in comparison to similar potentials \citep[See][]{Li2022}.
-This is a result of an overlap between the bar and stellar disk potentials in at this radii causing a slight overdensity at this point.
-Tracing these regions high LOS velocity regions to a position, these regions are located in the low density environment around the bar.
+This is a result of the circular-velocity curve at $sim3$ kpc being relatively steep in comparison to similar potentials \citep[See][]{Li2022}.
+This is a result of an overlap between the bar and stellar disk potentials, which causes a slight overdensity at this location.